Quickstart

 import pysynthbio

-# This will open a browser to the token creation page and prompt for input
+# This opens a browser to the token creation page and prompts for input

 pysynthbio.set_synthesize_token(use_keyring=True)